Blanche Ostertag

 Blanche Adele Ostertag (August 27, 1872 – November 13, 1915) was an American decorative artist.
 She is best remembered for her decorative painting and delight in children as subjects.
-Born in St. Louis, Missouri, she was a pupil of Collin, Laurens, Constant, L'Hermitte and Delance in Paris.
+Born in St. Louis, Missouri, she first studied for one month at the St. Louis Museum of Fine Arts in 1892 and then moved to Paris.
+At the Académie Julian, she was a pupil of Rodolphe Julian, Jean-Paul Laurens, Constant, and also studied with Raphael Collin, Léon-Augustin Lhermitte, and Delance.
 Her awards include the Revell prize, for school room decoration, St. Louis.
-Her work includes mural decorations: "Sailing of the Claremont," New Amsterdam Theatre, New York; "Old Indian Fort," N. W. R. R. Station, Green Bay, Wisconsin; "Everlasting Covenant" (5 panels), "The Songs of David" (3 panels), and mosaics, Husser House, Chicago, 111inois; Illustrations for "Old Songs for Young America."
+Her work includes mural decorations: "Sailing of the Claremont," New Amsterdam Theatre, New York; "Old Indian Fort," Northwestern Railway Station, Green Bay, Wisconsin; "Everlasting Covenant" (5 panels), "The Songs of David" (3 panels), and mosaics, Husser House, Chicago; Illustrations for "Old Songs for Young America."
 She exhibited in Champ de Mars Salons (1895, 1896) and was a member of the Society of Western Artists.

 Biography

 Ostertag was born in St. Louis and became a resident of Chicago.
-She was of half French parentage.
+She was born to a German father Dr. Albert Ostertag from Württemberg and Swiss mother Annette Baudy.
 In Paris, she exhibited at both Salons, where she may have been the youngest contributor, and also showed pictures at several American exhibitions before she found her true vein of decorative work.
 She produced covers, calendars, and posters, which were in demand among collectors.
 She also designed some elaborate chimney-pieces carried out in glass and gold mosaic.
 Her later work and first essay in book illustration was “Old Songs for Young America," done in collaboration with the musician, Clarence Forsythe.
 Her droll and dainty decorations in delicate colors were quite frankly inspired by Boutet de Monvel’s treatment of the nursery songs of France.

 She spent four years in Paris, after a brief month's preliminary study at the Saint Louis Art Museum.
 After a few weeks at the St. Louis Museum and a little supplementary study at home, Ostertag studied at Julien's and Delecluse's, summered in Dutch hamlets, and sketched, between times, many phases.
 She learned much from Jules Guerin, the illustrator; not as his pupil —he had no pupils— but from his untrammelled criticism and from watching him work.
 "He taught me the value of values," she said.

 Her knowledge of languages gave her an advantage over too many transatlantic pilgrims.
 Of mixed French and German parentage, she learned both languages from childhood.
-Speaking French like a native won her the interest of such diversely useful personages as the painter Cazin and the maid-of-allwork Henriette the bonne, who looked after Ostertag, and wrote to her affectionately as "her Mademoiselle Blanche."
+Speaking French like a native won her the interest of such diversely useful personages as the painter Jean-Charles Cazin and the maid-of-allwork Henriette the bonne, who looked after Ostertag and wrote to her affectionately as "her Mademoiselle Blanche."